certifiedTboy/api-testing/README.md

 However, it is no doubt that automated testing is an essential part of building robust and maintainable applications.

-This application covers the basid CRUD endpoints and corresponding test cases using jest and supetest
+This application covers the basic CRUD endpoints and corresponding test cases using jest and supetest

 ## Technologies